Oct 24 - Oct 27, 2024

 On top of these staggering statistics, one out of every three Americans has prediabetes, a condition that typically develops into type 2 diabetes within five years and increases the patient’s risk for deadly complications such as heart attacks and strokes.
 As the diabetes epidemic continues to grow, it’s important to understand what diabetes is, how it’s caused, and how it can be treated.

-Although the current statistics are quite troubling, Ayurveda, India’s ancient system of medicine, is proven to be an excellent tool for managing the condition.
+Although the current statistics are quite troubling, Ayurveda, India’s ancient system of medicine, has proven to be an excellent tool for managing the condition.
 Keep reading to find out everything you need to know about diabetes, and how Ayurveda can help you and your loved ones manage—or even overcome—this condition.

 The food we eat gives our bodies our main source of energy: glucose.
 After glucose enters our blood, a hormone made by the pancreas called insulin helps our cells break it down into usable energy.